RoyTynan/StoodleyWeather/README.md

 A simple Next.js weather app for Stoodley Pike, near Todmorden in West Yorkshire.

+# Just to clarify any confusion

+This repo is about setting up and configuring an LLM (Large Language Model) locally on a home network.

+The whole point of this repo is described via the documents found at the bottom of this page.

+It is about setting up and running llama server, specifically llama.cpp, to act as a software coding assistant along the lines of Claude Code.

+The app that's presented and gives the name to the repo, StoodleyWeather, is a test Next.js app that allows a user to test the coding assistant against a real-world application.

+As just mentioned, the real purpose of this repo is detailed in the documents given at the bottom of this page.

+# Introduction

 Hello, my name is Roy Tynan.
 I live in West Yorkshire, England.
 I'm an electronics engineer / software engineer with quite a number of years ( too many ) development experience.